 - LEEP—a wire loop is used to remove abnormal tissue.

-- Cryosurgery—abnormal tissue is destroys with cold.
-Not the best option for large areas of dysplasia.
+- Cryosurgery—abnormal tissue is destroyed with cold.
+Can only be used for smaller areas of dysplasia.

 - Laser Treatment—high-energy beam of light is used to destroy abnormal cells.
 It tends to cause less damage to nearby healthy tissue than cryosurgery.
 Laser is not always available.